 - Requests that may result in a disturbance of those living in the hall

-It is your responsibility to monitor security for your event.
+It is your responsibility to monitor security for your meeting or event.
 If you are having Campus Public Safety unlock any doors, you must not leave the space unattended without having the doors locked back up.
 Guests should access only the reserved space and the nearest bathroom; they should not be entering any other part of the building.

 Each residence hall is primarily a residential facility for students to sleep and study.
 It is important to remember when planning your event that residence halls feature specific quiet hours.
 As such, all events must conclude (including cleanup and breakdown) by 10 p.m.
 Sunday through Thursday nights and 11:59 p.m.
 Friday and Saturday nights.
 Please also note that all guests are bound to a courtesy noise policy that is in effect at all times; under this, guests must anticipate when noise may affect others, reduce it as necessary, and respond respectfully to any request to adjust noise levels.

 Walls, Furniture, and Cleanup

 Please only use blue masking tape (painter’s tape) if you post anything on the walls.
 At the conclusion of the event, please remove all items that are the property of the sponsoring organization and ensure no personal items are left behind.
 Dispose of trash in the appropriate trash or recycling bins.
 Return all furniture to its original setup.
 Organizations that leave excessive trash or belongings, damage floors, furniture or other equipment may incur fines and/or forfeit their privilege of reserving a residence hall space in the future.